CnuUasLab/POKEMON/README.md

 The basic setup involves installing pymavlink as a dependency:
 ` sudo pip install pymavlink`

+You also need to update the competition's interoperability competition server repository so that we can use their client tools:
+</br> `git submodule init`
+</br> `git submodule update`

 ##Integration and Testing
 ###Automated Testing
 Main automation testing is done through Software in the Loop (SITL)